StackVista/stackstate-docs/stackpacks/integrations/static_health.md

       health_file: /path/to/health.csv
       delimiter: ';'
      ```
-2. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
+2. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
-3. Once the Agent has restarted, wait for the Agent to collect data from the specified [health CSV file](static_health.md#csv-file-format) and send it to StackState.
+3. Once the Agent has restarted, wait for the Agent to collect data from the specified [health CSV file](static_health.md#csv-file-format) and send it to Rancher Observability.

 {% hint style="info" %}
 The configured `collection_interval` will be used as the [`repeat_interval` for the health synchronization](../../../configure/health/health-synchronization.md#repeat-interval).
 Make sure that the value set for the `collection_interval` matches the time that the check will take to run.